 Little Lonsdale Street: While Taylor was in Melbourne Gaol, his girlfriend Dolly Gray (she was 30, he was 19) supported herself by operating a venue from her house in Little Lonsdale Street, Melbourne.

-189 Lonsdale Street In 1929, a former Squizzy gambling venue was blown up at number 189.
+189 Lonsdale Street In 1929, a former Squizzy gambling venue was bombed.

 39 Collins Street: In June 1918, Kilpatrick & Co, the fashionable Jeweller was robbed, triggering the Fitzroy Vendetta.
 A carefully planned and audacious robbery of £1,435 worth of diamond rings